 Due to the unpredictability of outdoor conditions, weather related cancellations are an exception.
 If your session is outdoors and we have to postpone due to poor weather, we will coordinate a new date for your session and your date reservation fee will roll-over to the new date.

-After signing your contract, you can make a payment via check, credit card, or a secure EFT bank transfer via my CRM portal, HoneyBook.
+After signing your contract online, you will be directed to make a payment credit card or a secure EFT bank transfer via my CRM portal, HoneyBook.
+(If time permits, I also accept Personal and Business Checks.)
 Following your session, additional products and usage licenses can be purchased via credit card.

-There is a cost to me, but I do not relay that cost to the customer.
+There is a merchant fee cost to me, but I do not relay that cost to the customer.
 These merchants charge about 3%, but the trade-off for convenient payment options is so worth it!

-Sometimes the travel fees are factored into the flat rate photo service, and in that case it's usually travel within 30 minutes / 30 miles.
+Sometimes the travel fees are factored into the flat rate photo service, and in that case it's usually travel within 30 minutes.

 Yes.
-I've flown as far as Miami, Florida for work, so don't be shy to ask!
+I have traveled as far as Miami, Florida for work!
 Your photography proposal will need to include the cost of travel and reasonable accommodation expenses.

 Absolutely!
 Most photographers, even myself, post our best work, our favorite work, and/or our most recent work.
 But I also understand that it's important for clients to see consistency.
 I would be happy to share full bodies of work so that you have a clear picture of what to expect.
-Just ask!
+Just ask and I will share a selection of proofing galleries that fit your photography genre interests!

 It is completely optional!
 A little under 10% of my customers tip, and the ones that do usually tip around 10-20%.
-My CRM platform, HoneyBook, will ask if you would like to tip.
-For photographers, it is a bonus, not an expectation.
-But I always appreciate the kind gesture. 🙂
+My CRM platform, HoneyBook, asks if you would like to offer gratuity.
+For photographers, a tip is a lovely and unexpected bonus!
+I always appreciate the kind gesture. 🙂

 PHOTO SESSION QUESTIONS